Top 10 Common Cannabinoids

 There is a risk of failing a drug test.
 It depends on the type of CBD product one is using.

-Drug tests for marijuana generally identify THC or its metabolites.
+Drug tests for cannabis generally identify THC or its metabolites.
 Although tests do not screen for CBD, full spectrum CBD products contain low quantities of THC that can make a person fail a drug test.
 If you anticipate taking a drug test, we suggest checking with your employer or test administrator for clarity prior to taking full spectrum CBD products.

 Hemp-derived means made from hemp, sometimes also referred to as industrial hemp.
 The Farm Bills established new federal legal definitions and rules for hemp, including that hemp and “and any part of that plant, including the seeds thereof and all derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis” may be used for production, sales, transport, and use.